Dev Mantra

 The Core Concept: A 24-Hour Accounting Engine

 At its core, a US–India accounting team workflow is built around one idea: time zone leverage.
+When the US team ends its workday, the India team begins.
+Instead of work sitting idle for 12–14 hours, it moves forward continuously.

 Step 1: The End-of-Day US Handoff